darelovesdata/ecommerce-market-analytics/docs/PRODUCT_VISION.md

 Standard analytics platforms show traffic and conversion data.
 This solution answers a different question: **Which customers are actually profitable and how do we acquire more like them?**

-While competitors optimize for visibility, this approach optimizes for profitability by:
+While competitors optimise for visibility, this approach optimises for profitability by:

 - Connecting marketing spend to actual merchandise revenue
 - Eliminating data silos that prevent channel-level profitability analysis